PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### Supported Database Servers and Versions

-`Pomelo.EntityFrameworkCore.MySql` is tested at least against the latest 2 minor versions of `MySQL` and `MariaDB`.
-Older versions (e.g. MySQL 5.6) and other server implementations (e.g. Amazon Aurora) are usually compatible to a high degree as well, but are not _officially_ supported or tested.
+`Pomelo.EntityFrameworkCore.MySql` is tested against all actively maintained versions of `MySQL` and `MariaDB`.
+Older versions (e.g. MySQL 5.6) and other server implementations (e.g. Amazon Aurora) are usually compatible to a high degree as well, but are not tested as part of our CI.

 Currently supported versions are: